What Does CRM Stand for and Core CRM Functions?

 What does CRM stand for?

-CRM systems efficiently manage sales procedures and customer relationships.
-They capture essential client information and data, such as purchase history, generated revenue, and up-selling opportunities, and create orders, sales quotes, and other business metrics.
-CRM provides a 360-degree view of a business.
+The CRM abbreviation stands for Customer Relationship Management.
+CRM systems efficiently handle sales processes and customer relationships.
+They gather essential client information and data, such as purchase history, generated revenue, and upselling opportunities, and they create orders, sales quotes, and other business metrics.
+CRM offers a 360-degree view of a business.

 How can I benefit from a CRM?